Commodities slump sends slow ripples through world economy

 “Our job is to make sure that the customers understand that they actually have a big value proposition by shipping with us...
 The customers are willing to pay a bit more.
 This is not a commodity.
 There’s more to it than just shipping a box,” said chief executive Nils Anderson.

 With global inflation by and large benign, the door is open for leading central banks to provide even more monetary stimulus.
-St. Louis Fed President James Bullard said he would favor increasing the pace of the Federal Reserve’s bond buying if inflation continues to go down.
+St. Louis Fed President James Bullard said he would favour increasing the pace of the Federal Reserve’s bond buying if inflation continues to go down.
+U.S. consumer prices rose just 1.5 percent in the 12 months through March.

-Falling commodity prices and slower wage growth give the Bank of England more scope to resume bond-buying to try to galvanize the economy, BOE policymaker Martin Weale argued.
+Falling commodity prices and slower wage growth give the Bank of England more scope to resume bond-buying to try to galvanise the economy, BOE policymaker Martin Weale argued.
+Basic wage growth in Britain has slowed to a record low.

 Even the conservative European Central Bank has hinted that it is open to doing more.
 With the bank’s economists forecasting an inflation rate of just 1.3 percent in 2014, well short of its target of just under 2 percent, more and more economists expect an interest rate cut next month.